Steeve Gustan

-Steeve Gustan (born 26 January 1985 in Martinique) is a Martiniquais international footballer who plays for CS Bélimois Lamentin of the Martinique Promotion d'Honneur the second level of Martinique's football league system.
+Steeve Gustan (born 26 January 1985) is a Martiniquais international footballer who plays for CS Bélimois Lamentin of the Martinique Promotion d'Honneur the second level of Martinique's football league system.

-Career

-Club
+Club career

 Gustan was signed by FC Girondins de Bordeaux of France's Ligue 1 in 2004 and was part of the reserve squad.
-After 2 seasons with Bordeaux, Gustan returned to Martinique to play for Club Franciscain.
+After two seasons with Bordeaux, Gustan returned to Martinique to play for Club Franciscain.
 After five seasons with the club, Gustan signed for CS Bélimois Lamentin, another Martiniquais club, in 2011.

-International
+International career

 Gustan made his international debut on 9 June 2008 in a friendly against French Guiana.
 He scored his first international goal on 26 September 2010 against New Caledonia in the 2010 Coupe de l'Outre-Mer.